 Resilient St. Vrain

-Resilience has become a popular term recently, and definitions for the term vary.
-However, the concept incorporates the recognition that disasters or other impactful events--such as the September 2013 flooding in Longmont--can happen, along with community reaction to those events and preparation for future ones.
+The concept of resilience has become popular recently, and definitions for the term vary.
+However, the concept incorporates the recognition that disasters or other impactful events--such as the September 2013 flooding in Longmont--will happen, and that how communities prepare for and react to those events can make a difference.
 The ability to react to and incorporate ways to more easily bounce back from the next time something bad happens is a critical component of resilience.

-Preparation for a future event, such as 100-year flood flows through Longmont, can include preparing and protecting people, property and the environment, as well as creating plans that can be implemented at the first sign of a disaster event.
+Preparation for a future event, such as flooding, can include preparing and protecting people, property and the environment, as well as creating plans that can be implemented at the first sign of a disaster event.

-Learn about why work on Resilient St. Vrain is being built to 100-year flood flow levels.
+- Learn about why work on the Resilient St. Vrain flood mitigation project is being built to safely convey up to 100-year flood flows.

 St. Vrain Creek Coalition